github-mohsinalam/Sentiment-Analysis/README.md

 2. **get_pos(sentence) :**
     which takes one parameter, a string which represents one or more sentences, and calculates how many words in the string are considered positive words.
     Use the list, positive_words to determine what words will count as positive.
-The function should return a positive integer-
+    The function should return a positive integer-  how many occurrences there are of positive words in the text.
+3. **get_neg :**
+     which takes one parameter, a string which represents one or more sentences, and calculates how many words in the string are considered negative words.
+     Use the list, negative_words to determine what words will count as negative.
-    how many occurrences there are of positive words in the text.
+     The function should return a positive integer - how many occurrences there are of negative words in the text
-3.

 ## Inspiraion
 - This mini project is inspired by :
 #### Minqing Hu and Bing Liu.
 "Mining and Summarizing Customer Reviews."